 Download the information of the pre-master programme for HBO Toegepaste Wiskunde.

 Please note that this document has two pages.
-The programme for HBO Toegepaste Wiskunde will change as from 1 September 2017.
+The programme for HBO Toegepaste Wiskunde will change from 1 September 2017.

 Master Economics and Master Finance

 Students who have completed a Master in Economics or a Master in Finance may be eligible for a pre-master programme.
 This is not a standard programme.
 Please contact Leandra Pennartz (030-6866190) for more information.